Your Guide to Idaho Health Insurance

 Idaho’s Health Insurance Landscape: Then and Now

 The Idaho health insurance exchange is called Your Health Idaho.
 Before the ACA, 16.2 percent of Idahoans were uninsured.
 Since the introduction of Your Health Idaho, the percent of Idahoans without health insurance has dropped to 10.1!
-101 thousand people have enrolled for health insurance through Your Health Idaho.
+89 thousand people enrolled for health insurance through Your Health Idaho in 2019.

 The Idaho Health Insurance Exchange

 Your Health Idaho offers extended bronze plans, which are bronze plans with an actuarial value of 65 percent rather than the typical 60 percent.
-Because only silver plans have the cost of CSR added to their rates, extended bronze plans are a great option for consumers who aren’t subsidy eligible and want to avoid paying the increased rates associated with the cost of CSR, while also having more robust benefits than the typical bronze plan.
+Extended bronze plans are a great option for consumers who aren’t subsidy eligible and can’t afford more expensive silver plans, but want still better benefits than the typical bronze plan.

 Like all other state exchanges, each plan on Your Health Idaho covers 10 essential health benefits.
 These include things like prescription coverage, maternity and mental health care, and laboratory services.